 - Each year, an estimated 3.3 million children witness their mothers or female caretakers being abused (American Psychological Association, 1996).

 - Nearly 1 in 3 adult women experience at least one physical assault by a partner during adulthood.
 (American Psychological Association, 1996).

 - Approximately 1.5 million women and 835,000 men are raped and/or physically assaulted by an intimate partner annually in the United States (Tjaden and Thoennes, 2000).

 - Between 12% and 35% of teenagers have experienced some form of violence- from pushing and shoving to hitting- in a dating relationship (Simon and Golden, 1997).

 In honor of Domestic Violence Awareness Month, I am doing a round-up of resources for kids.
 Last year, I created this list: Domestic Violence Books for Kids.

 Alcohol abuse can also increase domestic violence.
-Between twenty-five and fifty percent of all domestic violence incidents begin with drinking (Tennessee Association of Alcohol, Drug and other Addiction).
-Here’s some resources for kids who live in an alcoholic home.
+Between twenty-five and fifty percent of all domestic violence, incidents begin with drinking (Tennessee Association of Alcohol, Drug, and other Addiction).
+Here are some resources for kids who live in an alcoholic home.